 If that does not resolve the issue, contact Citizens Advice for free, independent advice on what to do next.

-If you decide to end your leave before your agreed end date, give your employer at least 8 weeks before your new end date
+If you decide to end your leave before your agreed end date, you must give your employer at least eight weeks’ notice before your proposed return.